A malicious skill ran curl and exfiltrated your data. The agent never asked.

 response:

-error: "Navigation to sensitive domains is blocked"
+error: "Navigation to restricted domains is blocked"

 # Protect password and payment fields

-- name: "Block sensitive field interaction"
+- name: "Block restricted field interaction"

 match: